Student Health & Safety

 The Public Health Department is legislated under the Immunization of School Pupils Act R.S.O., 1990 to collect and maintain immunization records for all students (up to 18 years of age).
 All children in Ontario are required to be immunized against serious childhood diseases in order to attend school.
 If your child has not received all of his /her immunizations, you will get a warning letter from Public Health; your child will not be permitted to attend school if you do not comply.

-At John McGivney Children’s Centre School Authority, we make every attempt to keep the school, students and staff healthy.
+At John McGivney School Authority, we make every attempt to keep the school, students and staff healthy.
 Throughout the year many cases of sickness arise at school or home.
 Children require a day or so to regain proper health.
-Please do not hesitate to keep your child home so that infections due to cold or flu do not pass on to anyone else.
+Please do not hesitate to keep your child home so that infections do not pass on to anyone else.
 Many of our students have fragile health concerns and are susceptible to illness.
 Your support is essential to minimize the spread of contagious illnesses in school.

 You have a role in ensuring your child’s safety while at school.
 Please keep the team informed about any concerns that you may have about your child’s health and safety.
 This may include such things as changes in medications, behaviour, family situations, and equipment malfunctions and repairs.

 Throughout the year many cases of sickness arise at school or home.
 Children require time, especially after a fever, to regain proper health.
-Please keep your child home so that infections due to cold or flu do not pass on to anyone else.
+Please keep your child home so that infections due to cold, flu, or COVID-19 do not pass on to anyone else.
 It is the School Authority’s policy that children with any of these symptoms in the last 48 hours to stay home:

 - Fever or chills